skelet8801/TwTown/privacy-policy.md

    - When you log in to X using the App’s basic browser, locally stored tokens and cookies save you from repeatedly entering your X credentials.

 2. **Not for Advertising or Analytics**
    - The App does **not currently integrate** any advertising networks or third-party analytics tools.
-We do not use your login or comment information for advertising or commercial analytics.
+We do not use your login information for advertising or commercial analytics.

 ---